ejpsoil/soildata-assimilation-guidance/docs/tools/rml.md

 To perform the actual transformation you must first apply `yarrrml-parser` to create the RML transformation file and then use `rmlmapper` to obtain the actual knowledge graph.
-Be default `rmlmapper` creates a Turtle file that is printed to the standard output (STDOUT).
+By default `rmlmapper` creates a Turtle file that is printed to the standard output (STDOUT).
 You can use the parameters `-o` to redirect output to a text file and `-s` to select an alternative serialisation syntax.